apache/datafusion-site/_posts/2024-11-20-datafusion-comet-0.4.0.md

 #### Unified Memory Management

 Comet now uses a unified memory management approach that shares an off-heap memory pool with Apache Spark, resulting in a much simpler configuration.
-Comet now requires spark.memory.offHeap.enabled=true.
+Comet now requires `spark.memory.offHeap.enabled=true`.
 This approach provides a holistic view of memory usage in Spark and Comet and makes it easier to optimize system performance.

 #### Faster Joins